Who is it for?

 As well as obtaining effective and persuasive communication skills, you will also learn about ethics-related issues, which are another key ingredient to responsible leadership.

-On the Business Analytics MSc, you will learn to:
+On the master's in Business Analytics, you will learn to:

 - Extract valuable information from the data in order to create a competitive advantage